icweaver/SolarPosition.jl/docs/src/refraction.md

 ## Default refraction model

 The [`DefaultRefraction`](@ref SolarPosition.Refraction.DefaultRefraction) type is a
-special marker that indicates to use the default refractionbehavior for the selected solar position algorithm.
+special marker that indicates to use the default refraction behavior for the selected solar position algorithm.
 For most algorithms, this means no refraction correction (i.e., equivalent to [`NoRefraction`](@ref SolarPosition.Refraction.NoRefraction)).